uscwebservices/safely-php/PRESENTATION.md

 	mysql_query($sql);
 ```

-But wait, in can be easier!
+The raw inputs are no longer echo back to the browser.
+The SQL statement has been assembled
+from safe copies of the input.

 * Using basic PHP functions is good but can be tedious.
 * This is really true with legacy code.
 * Introducing safely-php - a simple library to add some sanitization and validation to your legacy PHP.

+But wait, in can be easier!

 ## Safely-php

-* Already installed on cwis.usc.edu (in /www/assets/safely-php/safely.php)
+* Already installed on central web server (e.g. /www/assets/safely-php/safely.php)
 	* Web services keeps this up to date
 * Or download it directly from Github
 	* https://github.com/uscwebservices/safely-php

-## Sanitization with safely-php
+### Sanitization with safely-php

 ```php
 	<?php